 What dogs does the club rehome?

-If you have a Beagle that needs rescuing, complete our Rehoming Request form.
+If you have a Beagle that needs a new home, please complete our Rehoming Request form.

 What does the club do?